TeamGraphix/graphix/docs/source/tutorial.rst

 |   :scale: 100 %                 |   :scale: 100 %                 |
 |   :alt: resource state          |   :alt: resource state          |
 +---------------------------------+---------------------------------+

+As we mention in :doc:`intro`, all Clifford gates translates into MBQC only consisting of Pauli measurements.
+So this procedure is equivalent to classically preprocessing all Clifford operations from quantum algorithms.

 Minimizing 'space' of a pattern
 +++++++++++++++++++++++++++++++